zyas19/INSC-590.001-Data-Software-Preservation-Project/README.md

 The data set used was created by Clemson University researchers Darren Linvill, an associate professor of communication, and Patrick Warren, an associate professor of economics in 2018.
 The original data set can be found here: https://github.com/fivethirtyeight/russian-troll-tweets

 # Files
 Anth511_TwitterAnalysis_StossY.pdf : Paper summarizing findings.
-Contains all code.

 Twitter_Analysis_workspace.Rproj : workspace in R Studio.
 This file can be used to open R Studio with all relevant libraries and dataframes in tact.
 The local hardrive must have all files already loaded with the same name for this to function.